ycnkc/bloomy/README.md

 ###  Canvas Rendering
 - Pixel-perfect rendering using the HTML5 Canvas API with **no blurring**.
-- Zoom in/out system currently in prototyping.

 ###  Bouquet Builder
 - Add, move, remove, and reorder bouquet elements.
-- Simple array-based state (may migrate to Zustand/Redux later).

 ###  Retro UI
 - Clean, minimal, retro-inspired interface